-Wildfoot Travel’s Polar expedition expert Debbie Grainger continues her account of her recent trip to Antarctica aboard the luxury expedition cruise ship The Greg Mortimer.
+Wildfoot Travel’s Polar expedition expert Debbie Grainger continues her account of her recent trip aboard the luxury expedition cruise ship The Greg Mortimer.

 Landing Restrictions In Antarctica

 The International Association of Antarctica Tour Operators (IAATO) – is an industry group that has resolved to set the highest possible tourism operating standards in its effort to protect the local environment.
 Their carefully implemented rules mean that only 100 people can set foot on land, at any one time.
 Plus, only one ship is permitted at a landing site at a time, meaning that you still feel on your own in this unique and pristine environment.

 The Greg Mortimer, and her sister ship, the Sylvia Earle (due to launch in October 2021), only carry an average of 126 passengers.
 At Wildfoot Travel, when we make a booking, we have to check that non-kayaking spaces are available because Aurora will not take more than 100 “landing” passengers on any one voyage.
 This enables them to maximise passenger time on land; everyone lands together and group rotation is not necessary, as it is on larger vessels.
 This is one of the key reasons to make sure that you book as early as possible.

 On a typical day, the enthusiastic, experienced expedition team aims to get you all onto land at least twice a day.
 The team leader makes an announcement letting passengers know what time the zodiacs will start their trips over to the landing point.
 You are called to the mud room in two groups – starboard side and portside.
 This is alternated for each landing, giving everyone the chance of being off and on their way to land first.